 2. People get paid between $10 and $12 an hour to act as “victims” for these responders.
 Sometimes they sit in the cold, in a car in a simulated bridge collapse.
 Sometimes they lie on a slab of concrete for hours two stories up, in a simulated parking garage, waiting to be found.
 I asked one victim why he decided to do this.
 He told me he wanted to see what it was like, and that after being found and rescued, he was very grateful for the rescuers’ expertise, and that he had a new appreciation for life.

 1. You want to have a memorable night, go sit with 5-10 members of VA-TF1, eat and chat for an hour or two.
 You can learn a lot.
 These rescuers have seen so much, from their days and nights in Haiti, to their efforts in Turkey, to responding to Oklahoma City’s bombing.
 Their stories are amazing and awe-inspiring.
 They have a great camaraderie, are a lot of fun, and you can tell they really respect each other.
-I am proud to say I was one of them this week.
+I am proud to say they made me feel like I was one of them this week.